rv-kip/express-redis-cache/README.md

     require('express-redis-cache')({ client: RedisClient })

+# Constants

+    cache.FOREVER: Number -1 // to disable expiration

 # Objects

 ## The Entry object

     Object Entry {
         body:    String // the content of the cache
-        touched: Date // last time cache was set (created or updated) }
+        touched: Number // last time cache was set (created or updated) as a Unix timestamp

-## The CacheOptions Object

-    Object CacheOptions {
-        expires_at: Number
-    }
+        expire:  Number // the seconds cache entry lives (-1 if does not expire)
+        size:    Number // the size in bytes of the Entry }

 ## The ConstructorOPtions Object

     Object ConstructorOPtions {
         host:   String?     // Redis Host
         port:   Number?     // Redis port
         prefix: String?     // Cache entry name prefix,
-        expire: Number?     // default expiration time in seconds
+        expire: Number?     // Default expiration time in seconds
-        client: RedisClient // a Redis client of npm/redis }
+        client: RedisClient // A Redis client of npm/redis }

 # Commands